 Jon and his wife, Kathy, have been married for 27 years, and they have four children.
 He loves adventure and exploring and enjoying our beautiful planet.
 He loves the outdoors and is happy whether he is walking in the jungle of Peru, repelling through a slot canyon in southern Utah, or cross-country skiing through a mountain meadow.
 He also enjoys singing and playing his Native American flute.

 Benjamin Weinheimer received his bachelor’s degree in literature in 2005 from Iowa State University and received his master’s degree in marriage and family therapy from Brigham Young University in 2007.
 He worked full-time for Wasatch Mental Health for more than nine years and started in private practice in 2017.
 Ben provides individual, family, couple, and relational therapy with clients of all ages, from children to adults.
 He specializes in autism spectrum disorders, abuse and trauma, anxiety, depression, executive functioning deficits (like ADHD and learning problems), and behavioral problems.
 His preferred modes of therapy are cognitive-behavioral therapy (CBT), eye movement desensitization and reprocessing (EMDR), child-centered play therapy and filial play therapy, neurocognitive remediation (NCR), experiential therapy, and mindfulness.

-Margarita was born in Spokane, Washington, and moved to Utah when she was 11.
-She has three brothers and one sister.
-She is currently studying at Utah Valley University pursuing a degree in Nursing and wants to specialize in pediatrics.
-She started working for Utah Valley Psychology in December 2018.
-In her free time she enjoys dancing, hiking, and traveling to new places.
+Ella was born in Provo, Utah, and grew up in Springville, Utah.
+She has two brothers and three sisters.
+She is currently studying at Utah Valley University.
+She started working for Utah Valley Psychology in August 2017.
+In her free time she enjoys drawing, shopping, and playing with her dog “Jazzy”.